probedock/probedock-sensu/README.md

   * `<hostname>` The name of the host that will be appearing in the uchiwa UI
   * `<hostip>` The IP of the host that will be appearing in the uchiwa UI
   * `<environment>` The environment (production, development, ...)
+  * You probably also want to update the subscriptions for your needs.

 4. Update the `/etc/sensu/conf.d/redis.json` configuration file: